 SarahKatz: My husband has a fairly severe form of OCD.
 The psychiatrist that has been treating him is retiring.
 What suggestion do you have for selecting a new doctor?
 It took me years to get him to agree to any treatment.
 He still refuses CBT but the Prozac he takes does help.

 Dr. Claiborn: Most psychiatrists these days know enough about OCD to manage the medications.
 You may be able to find a specialist by contacting the Obsessive Compulsion Foundation and asking for a referral list for your area.
 You can also get him some information about CBT and he may be willing to try.

-chat: Do you have any recommendations to finding a good therapist who treats OCD?
+chat: Do you have any recommendations for finding a good therapist who treats OCD?

 Dr. Claiborn: I could start with the Obsessive Compulsive Foundation as they have a list of people who treat OCD.
 There are other professional organizations to try as well, such as the association for advancement of behavior therapy.
 I also recommend asking lots of questions before committing to treatment.
 The therapist should mention things like exposure and ritual (response) prevention or CBT.
 If they don't ask, or if they say they want to do something else, keep moving.